Dashboards

 The following is the result:

-### **Example 1:** Set a Custom Style for all the Widget in a Dashboard.
+### **Example 1:** Set a Custom Style for all Widgets in a Dashboard

-By Modifying the elements inside the "widget" key in the Dashboard's Style Editor, you'll be able to apply said style to all the widgets simultaneously on the Dashboard.<br>
+By modifying the elements inside the `widget` key in the Dashboard Style Editor, you can apply the same style to all widgets on the Dashboard.<br>

 Consider the following Dashboard with no Custom Style set yet:

-Suppose that you want to apply the following style for all the widget in the current dashboard at once:
+Suppose you want to apply the following style to all widgets in the current Dashboard at once:

 * Set the header font color to white